PandaHugMonster/php-simputils/README.md

     ...
-OUTPUT IS SO BIG THAT IT WAS STRIPPED ...
+OUTPUT IS SO BIG THAT IT WAS REMOVED ...